zjh1943/mendix-key-event-listening-container/README.md

 ### Handlers

 1. `Key`.
-The `key` attribute of `KeyboardEvent`. e.g. 'q', 'Q', 'Enter'...
+Which key in the keyboard do you want to listen. e.g. 'q', 'Q', 'Enter'...
 Here is the whole key list: https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values
 2. `On key event`.
 The action you want to do when receive the keyboard event.
 3. `Event type`.
 Want to listen key up event or key down event.
 4. Modifiler keys. support: SHIFT, ALT, CTRL, META.